#1 Genuinely good comedy

 I haven’t seen too many shows with Yoshimura in it yet, but listening to her version of the shy, soft-spoken Nono Natsume in this series was an absolute delight that makes me want to change that.

-Nono is an absolutely adorable character and definitely my favorite among the four main girls.
-Yoshimura’s voice work presents the character so well I struggle to imagine her with any other actress.
+Nono is an adorable character and definitely my favorite among the four main girls.
+Yoshimura’s voice work presents the character so well that I struggle to imagine her with any other actress.
 She doesn’t so much speak the lines as she squeaks them, like a mouse trying to make herself heard over the cacophony around her.
-It is absurdly cute and gives the character a unique sound, which really shows during scenes in which Nono sings.
-I love me some good voice acting and Urara had me looking forward to every one of Nono’s lines.
+It is super cute and gives the character a unique sound, which really shows during scenes in which Nono sings.
+I love me some good voice acting and Urara Meirochou had me looking forward to every one of Nono’s lines.

-Instead of just showing us a compilation of hilarity that befalls the characters during their daily lives, Urara zooms in on the beginning of their careers.
+Instead of just showing us a compilation of hilarities that befalls the characters during their daily lives, Urara Meirochou zooms in on the beginning of their careers.
 Each of the four main girls is an apprentice at a fortune telling shop and what sets the show apart is that it’s really focused on the long road ahead of them.
 All the girls are rank 10 fortune tellers, putting them at the very bottom, but each has the ambition to climb the ranks and achieve various goals.
-The fact we actually get to learn what each character wants to become, where they came from, and what they are struggling with gives Urara more depth than the likes of Yuru Yuri, which just asks you to laugh at some character stereotypes for 12 episodes.
+The fact we actually get to learn what each character wants to become, where they came from, and what they are struggling with gives Urara Meirochou more depth than the likes of Yuru Yuri, which just asks you to laugh at some character stereotypes for 12 episodes.

 While there are definitely episodes where the girls are just having fun, a good few story arcs have a different kind of experience to offer.
 A good example is an episode in which one of the girls makes a terrible mistake and loses her powers, possibly ending her career as a fortune teller there and then.
 There is plenty to laugh at in that episode, yet it also has scenes that are creepy, moments that are sad and make you sympathize with the characters, and a problem to overcome that the characters take seriously.